1.25 In Fraction Form

 The ability to convert decimals to fractions is essential in many real-world applications:

 • Cooking and Baking: Recipes often require fractional measurements, and understanding decimal conversions is crucial for accurate measurements.
-For example, if a recipe calls for 1.25 cups of flour, you would know to use 1 ¼ cups.
+Here's one way to look at it: if a recipe calls for 1.25 cups of flour, you would know to use 1 ¼ cups.

 • Construction and Engineering: Precise measurements are vital in these fields, and fractions are often preferred for accuracy over decimals in specific scenarios.
 Decimal-to-fraction conversion allows for seamless translation between the two.